biojs/biojs.net/_posts/2014-07-04-announcing-hackathon.md

 ### An unparalleled opportunity for hardcore JavaScript developers to have fun doing cool "Bio" hacking.

-The hackathon is under the umbrella to achieve the milestones for a [BioJS 2.0][biojs-lib] release.
+The hackathon is under the umbrella of achieving the milestones for a new [BioJS 2.0][biojs-lib].
 We have some loosely defined objectives for the week (you are welcome to [bring your own][contact]!):

 * draft a BioJS core package
 * play with testing of biological computations in the web
 * discover the [TnT library][tnt]
-* hack with modular JavaScript, a [AMD-based library][biojs-amd] and in-browser compilation
+* hack with modular JavaScript, an [AMD-based library][biojs-amd] and in-browser compilation
 * create a way to give component developers independence
 * achieve a plug & play registry
 * get to grips with the [Bionode][bionode] project